billthefarmer/blog/content/post/2017-08-19-migrating-blog-from-wordpress.md

 WARN 2017/08/19 16:42:47 Highlighting requires Pygments to be installed and in the path
 ```

-I shall have to try it on Linux to see if it works there.
+I shall have to try it on Linux to see if it works there, which it
+does, but the style is horrible.
+I changed it to `default`.

 I gave up on highlighting to get my site index page working.
 I found a
 template on the [Taxonomy Variables][21] page to generate a list of